 How does an increase in business impact the queue?

-When your volume of business goes up tenfold, that is a 1000% increase, you would think that people would understand that that is going to influence the queue.
-If your business goes up twofold, that is a 100% increase, that also must have an effect on the queue.
-When a human being, like an underwriter, is used to underwriting five files a day, and then is suddenly tasked with 20 files a day, that is going to cause problems.
+When your volume of business goes up tenfold, that is a 1000% increase.
+You would think that people would understand that that is going to influence the queue.
+If your business goes up twofold that is a 100% increase.
+That also must have an effect on the queue.
+When a human being like an underwriter is used to underwriting 5 files a day, and then is suddenly tasked with 20 files a day, that is going to cause problems.
 If anyone saw the chaos that was the inside of the mortgage office in 2010 they would be horrified.
-With so many files flying around, and so many demands being made, and human beings being in between all of the different processes, it was impossible for the queue not to be affected dramatically.
+Many files were flying around.
+And many demands being made.
+With human beings being in between all of the different processes, it was impossible for the queue not to be affected dramatically.

-The point of this whole blog post is that we all need to consider circumstances of what it is that we are doing, buying, applying for, or asking help with, and consider those circumstances and weave them into our expectations of how long we expect to wait for the results.
+The point of this whole blog post is that we all need to consider circumstances of what it is that we are doing, buying, applying for, or asking help with.
+Then we need to consider those circumstances and weave them into our expectations of how long we expect to wait for the results.

 I hear people complain constantly about holding for a customer service representative when the hold time is as little as 5 to 10 minutes.
-I wonder how many people in one day, that the people who complain, could process in customer service calls.
+I wonder how many people in one day a customer service representative could process in customer service calls.
 5?
 20?
 100?
 Think about it.
-If the average customer service phone call takes 6 minutes of questions and answers, that is 10 people an hour, that is 80 people a day working eight hours straight with no lunch.
-Could you solve 80 people’s problems a day, with a smile on your face, if you were the customer service representative and were on the other end of the phone call?
-If you were a cashier at a retail store at Christmas checking out a mob of people who wanted to buy the latest Christmas gifts, could we do it quickly and efficiently without letting a queue develop?
+If the average customer service phone call takes 6 minutes of questions and answers, that is 10 people an hour.
+That is 80 people a day working eight hours straight with no lunch.
+Could you solve 80 people’s problems a day, with a smile on your face?
+If you were a cashier at a retail store at Christmas checking out a mob of people who wanted to buy the latest Christmas gifts, could you do it quickly and efficiently without letting a queue develop?
 If you were a mortgage employee and were used to processing 15 files a month, and were asked to process 50 files a month, could you do without letting a long queue develop?

-I would suggest all of us take a little more time and patience as we do things in our everyday routine that involves a queue, and try and understand the circumstances that are causing the queue, and exercise a little patience and understanding.
+I would suggest all of us take a little more time and patience as we do things in our everyday routine that involves a queue.
+Let’s try and understand the circumstances that are causing the queue and exercise a little patience and understanding.